vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 The reliability, credibility and quality of the data sources is justified both theoretically through literature review and by exploring the data ourselves.
 Then, we make the following claims:
 </p>
 <ol>
-  <li align="justify">The reliability and credibility of the sources is provided by references [2],[3] and [5].
+  <li align="justify">The reliability and credibility of the sources is provided through literature review of references [2],[3] and [5].
 Part of the dataset used in this project was obtained in experiments conducted reference [3] and whose details have already been thoroughly described in the previous section. </li>
   <br/>
-  <li align="justify">The reliability and credibility of the sources is provided by references [2],[3] and [5].
-Part of the dataset used in this project was obtained in experiments conducted reference [3] and whose details have already been thoroughly described in the previous section. </li>
+  <li align="justify">The quality of the sources is provided by analyzing the independent components within the EEG data along with the MNE library ICA and ICA-label packages in references [6][7]  </li>
 </ol>

 ---